gemerden/statemachine/statemachine/docs/tutorial.md

 A statemachine is a relatively simple and intuitive model to add functionality to a class.
 It can be used in many cases where an object can be in a finite number of states, like:
 * a character in a game, where animations are shown depending on actions or transitions between actions (sitting, standing, standing-up),
-* a process an administrative record goes through, e.g. a customer order (ordering, ordered, payed, shipped, delivered),
+* a process for administrative records, e.g. customer orders (ordering, ordered, payed, shipped, delivered),
 * a button in a user interface that can have multiple states, like a simple checkbox (checked, unchecked, disabled)

 On entering, exiting or transitioning between states, actions can be executed through callabacks, that are specific for that state or transition, like showing an animation, committing to a database, sending a message or updating a user interface.

-#### Some Notes
+#### Some Early Tips

 * State machines can be visualized in a flow chart.
 This makes it relatively easy to develop in groups, discuss with non-developers and reach consensus about domain and implementation.
 * The sections in this tutorial are ordered by complexity of the functionality.
 Most state machines do not need nested states (but they are definitely handy when needed).
-The first 2 sections already allow you to implement a functional state machine.
+The first 2 sections already allow you to implement a functional state machine,
+* All code examples in this tutorial should be runnable (please let me know if they are not).

 ### Classes